tsur/blog/_posts/2023-06-09-interview-when-rejected.markdown

 author: Zuri Pabón
 ---

-Recently, I had the opportunity to participate in the selection process for a senior full-stack software engineer position at a company dedicated to the education sector (for privacy reasons, I will omit the company name and refer to it as "Educasoft" from here on).
+Recently, I had the opportunity to participate in the selection process for a senior full-stack software engineer position at a company dedicated to the education sector (for privacy reasons, I will omit the company name).
 But before I share my experience, I'd like to provide some context about my situation before and during the selection process.

 I have been working in software development for approximately 10 years.
 It is a job that I enjoy and love, as it is not only my livelihood but also a great hobby.
 Over the past 4 years, I have worked for a company where I have grown significantly both professionally and personally, acquiring and developing skills that I wasn't even aware of in my previous career.